MyTooliT/ICOc/Documentation/Introduction.md

 - followed by a date/time-stamp,
 - and the extension `.hdf5`.

 To take a look at the measurement data you can use the tool [HDFView][].
 Unfortunately you need to create a free account to download the program.
 If you do not want to register, then you can try if [one of the accounts listed at BugMeNot](http://bugmenot.com/view/hdfgroup.org) works.
+Another option is to download the application from [here](https://support.hdfgroup.org/ftp/HDF5/releases/HDF-JAVA/).
+Just click on the folder for the latest version of the application (`hdfview-…`) and afterwards on the folder `bin` to see a list of compressed binaries (`.zip` & `.tar.gz`) for the different supported operating systems.

 [hdfview]: https://www.hdfgroup.org/downloads/hdfview/